 A decision about whether or not to consolidate the over 40 lawsuits lodged against Bayer Pharmaceuticals by women who have had serious problems with the company’s intrauterine birth control device (IUD) Mirena has yet to be made even as the first trial against the pharmaceutical giant is scheduled to begin in only a month.

 The first Mirena trial is scheduled for May in the U.S. District Court for the District of South Carolina.
 The claim, one of the first Mirena lawsuits to be filed in the nation, alleges the plaintiff was never adequately warned that spontaneous migration following insertion of the device was a possible Mirena complication.

-Women across the country have filed numerous claims against the German-based company, alleging the makers of the birth control failed to adequately warn that the device could spontaneously migrate to other parts of the body and perforate a woman’s uterus.
+Women across the country have filed claims against the German-based company, alleging the makers of the birth control failed to adequately warn that the device could spontaneously migrate to other parts of the body and perforate a woman’s uterus.
 Mirena was approved by the Food and Drug Administration (FDA) in 2000 and is one of only two IUD’s approved for use in the United States.

+Women are continuing to experience problems with Mirena.
 The lawyers at Nolan Law Group are currently evaluating Mirena IUD cases.
 If you or someone you know has suffered an injury after using Mirena, please Contact Us or call 312-630-4000.